darkterra/OLD-Node-Nas-Manager/README.md

 (beautiful JavaScript library providing multiple simultaneous, stable and resumable uploads via the HTML5 File API).

 ######This project is fully open source.

+#### What do you need to run NNM ?
+For the moment NNM is planned and optimized to run on a RPI, however the project being carried by Noje.js, it should work anywhere as long as you have intalled the Node.js server.